owensd/vscode-swift/README.md

 The extension is broken up into parts:

   1. `client` - this is loaded into the VS Code process.
-It serves as the bridging mechanism between VS Code and the language service.
+It serves as the bridging mechanism between VS Code and the language server.
-  2. `server` - the out-of-process language service used by the extension.
+  2. `server` - the out-of-process language server used by the extension.